chadblack/CollegeSport2018/_posts/2018-08-30-the-ticker-aug-30.md

    by some in the press.
-On August 30th, [a member of The OSU Board of Trustees resigned](https://www.nytimes.com/2018/08/30/sports/ohio-state-trustee-resigns-urban-meyer.html) to protest the lenience of Urban Meyer's punishment following the Zach Smith revelations.</li>
+On August 30th, [a member of The OSU Board of Trustees resigned](https://www.nytimes.com/2018/08/30/sports/ohio-state-trustee-resigns-urban-meyer.html) to protest the lenience of Urban Meyer's punishment following the Zach Smith revelations.

 @. <span style="color:red">The NCAA announced today that it had